 Studying abroad can be a more meaningful and invigorating learning experience than at home—both inside and outside of the classroom.
 You may be more curious and alert than you usually are so use this heightened energy to enhance your studies as well as your cultural and geographical explorations.
 You may also encounter different teaching styles and course processes; be prepared to adapt and to learn.

 You will enroll in three to six credits per session.
 At least one 3-credit course is required each summer session.
 Course availability is contingent upon student interest and enrollment and is subject to change.
-Please visit the USAC website for complete course descriptions and prerequisites.

 Summer language courses are intensive, with one to four credits of Italian taught in each five-week session.
 Language courses generally have a maximum enrollment of 15 students each (varying upon level).